variables set dx 50 set dy 20 # draw moveto 20 10 label P NW rectangle $dx $dy pen 0.35 red arrowrel $dx $dy label Q SE # dimension lines pen black moveto 20 42 dimlinerel $dx 0 moveto 82 10 dimlinerel 0 $dy

 images, pdf, dxf

-color, line width and line type: solid, dotted, dashdotted
+color, line width and line type: solid, dashed, dotted, dashdotted

 • DRAW TO SCALE